Old Testament: Prophets

 Approximately 10 references

-A shepherd and fig-tree dresser from Tekoa in Judah, called to prophesy against the northern kingdom (c.
-760 BC).
-Denounced social injustice, exploitation of the poor, and empty religious ritual.
-Famous for "Let justice roll down like waters" (Amos 5:24).
+A shepherd and fig-tree dresser from Tekoa in Judah, Amos was called to prophesy against the northern kingdom around 760 BC.
+He denounced the exploitation of the poor, hollow religious ritual, and the comfortable indifference of the wealthy—captured in his demand: "Let justice roll down like waters" (Amos 5:24).

 Key references: Amos 1:1, Amos 7:8, Amos 7:10, Amos 7:11, Amos 7:12, Amos 7:14, Amos 8:2, Luke 3:25, Matthew 1:10